rbsec/sslscan/README.md

 * Determine the list of CAs acceptable for client certificates (--show-client-cas).
 * Experimental build support on OSX (credit MikeSchroll)
 * Flag some self-signed SSL certificates.
+* Experimental Windows support (credit jtesta).

+### Building on Windows
+Thanks to a patch by jtesta, sslscan can now be compiled on Windows.
+This can either be done natively or by cross-compiling from Linux.
+See INSTALL for instructions.

+Note that sslscan was originally written for Linux, and has not been extensively tested on Windows.
+As such, the Windows version should be considered experimental.

 ### OpenSSL issues